rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 some buttons.
 So the reality is that many people just don't bother to read these instructions, let alone follow it to any simulacrum.

-And the reality is also that bugs sometimes get fixed even though these instructions are not followed.
+That said, bugs sometimes get fixed even though these instructions are not followed.

-So one factors I may take into consideration is the bug reporter's karma.
+I may take into consideration is the bug reporter's karma.

 * Have you demonstrably contributed to open source?
 I may look at your  github profile to see what contributions you have made, how popular those contributions are, or how popular you are.
 * How appreciative are you?
 Have you starred this project that you are   seeking help from?
 Have you starred _any_ github project?
 And the above  two kind of feed into ...
 * Attitude.
 Some people feel that they are doing me and the world a great favor by just pointing out that there is a problem whose solution would greatly benefit them.
-Perhaps this is why they feel that instructions are not to be followed by them, nor any need for showing evidence gratitude when help is offered them.
+(This might account partially those that have this attitude often don't read or follow instructions such as those given here.)

 # Confidentiality of Bug Reports